 But you don’t need to take vows to experience transcendence!
 We all experience it at various points in our lives.
 When swept away by a piece of music.
 Engrossed in a good book.
 Awestruck by breathtaking nature or art.
 Or when we feel unconditional love towards a child or a pet.

 In capitalistic societies, we spend much of our lives keeping busy in order to suppress overwhelming and negative emotions.
 We use our work, the internet, alcohol, illicit and prescription drugs, compulsive eating, sex, shopping, etc as ways of numbing ourselves.
 In order to tame these compulsive behaviours, we need spirituality more than ever.

 If, for whatever reason, you feel a strong resistance towards practices such as yoga and meditation, then do something else.
 Take up painting.
 Join a dance group.
 Go hiking.

 The aim isn’t to erase ourselves, but to silence those nagging voices in our head that come from social conditioning and affect our decision-making without us even realising that they do, causing self-doubt and leading to failure and misery.

 Spirituality isn’t about securing a place in heaven or a positive reincarnation of the soul.
-It is about being able to feel gratitude and to let go of prejudice and resentment in order to live a happier life here and now.
+It is about self-development and being able to live a happier life here and now.